PASTAplus/PEP/peps/pep-9.md

 2. Be extensible to support all applications in the EDI ecosystem.
 3. Maintain a secure and private ACR registry with the necessary attributes to perform authorization based on #1.
 4. Provide a REST API for managing ACRs, including the ability to add, modify, and delete ACRs.
+5. Self-authorize requests to the REST API using a JSON Web Token (JWT) issued by the AuthN service.
-5. Provide a web UI frontend for managing ACRs for both EDI administrators and users.
+5. (TBD) Provide a web UI frontend for managing ACRs for both EDI administrators and users.

 ![](./images/pep9-EDI_app_ecosystem.png)<!--{ width=50% }-->